FireflyMigration/firefly-doc/01-Development/02-Articles/DataAccess/20-Performance-Improvement-by-using-Firefly-Profiler-tool/index.md

 The result will be a file with *.prof extension.
 Notice that a Profiler for the Web will create a file for each request

+7) Profiler for Parallel programs
+To start profiling parallel context stand on the window of the context you would like to debug and press Ctrl+Shift+P, that will start profiling.
+To end profiling press Ctrl+Shift+P again.

 The Profiler is part of the migrated solution but you can also download it from here: http://doc.fireflymigration.com/fireflyprofiler.html